ShinobuAmasaki/uint-fortran/README.md

 In standard Fortran, unsigned integers don't exist, so you must use the equivalent signed `c_int` type when passing arguments to C functions.

 The `uint32` type from this package corresponding to the C `unsigned int` type.
-You can pass its components to C functions as demonstrated below.
+You can pass it to C functions as demonstrated below.

 ```fortran